h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 Sketch the contour lines for the probability density function of a bivariate normal distribution with mean $\mu = (0,0)$ and covariance matrix $\Sigma = \begin{pmatrix} \sigma_1^2 & 0 \\ 0 & \sigma_2^2 \end{pmatrix}$.

 In this example:
+- The PDF function is defined by its mean vector and covariance matrix
+- We want to visualize how changing variances affects the shape of contour lines
+- Contour lines connect points of equal probability density
-- We need to understand how to translate the mathematical expression into a visual representation
+- We need to derive the mathematical equation for these contours and understand their geometric meaning
-- We must identify the geometric shape formed by the contours
-- We must recognize the effect of the diagonal covariance matrix on these shapes

 #### Solution

-We'll analyze the mathematical formula and derive the shape of the contour lines through a step-by-step approach.
+We'll analyze the mathematical formula and derive the shape of the contour lines through a comprehensive step-by-step approach.

-##### Step 1: Understanding the Mathematical Formula
+##### Step 1: Mathematical Formula Setup
 The probability density function of a bivariate normal distribution is:

 $$f(x,y) = \frac{1}{2\pi\sqrt{|\Sigma|}} \exp\left(-\frac{1}{2}(X-\mu)^T \Sigma^{-1} (X-\mu)\right)$$